What happens to mortgages in bankruptcy?

 It depends on which chapter of bankruptcy you file under and what your intentions are.

 If you file a chapter 7 and you have a HELOC or second mortgage, the information above still applies.
 Regarding second mortgages, you can discharge the debt in chapter 7 or chapter 13.
 However, you cannot remove a consensual lien in a chapter 7.
-When you take out a HELOC, the lender can pursue you and/or the home (foreclosure) for the unpaid balance.
+When you take out a HELOC, the lender can pursue you on the note or foreclose on the deed of trust.
 When you file bankruptcy, the note will be discharged.
 The deed of trust will remain.

-If you file a chapter 13 and you wish to keep the home, you just make normal payments.
-If you are behind on the mortgage, you can bring those payments current through the chapter 13 plan.
+If you file a chapter 13 and wish to keep your home, you will simply continue making regular monthly payments.
+If you are behind on the mortgage, you can bring those payments current through the chapter 13 plan while resuming monthly payments outside the plan.
+You may also surrender a home in a chapter 13.
+You should only consider doing this if you are upside down on the mortgage.